Corked? Fine wines languish in China warehouses as consumers cool

 The squeeze on prices could be better news for more affordable New World wines, with countries such as Chile and South Africa already taking more market share with wines under 100 yuan ($15).

-"There is still demand for imported wine, but not the same wines," said Guillaume Deglise, CEO of Vinexpo, which organizes wine fairs to help introduce producers to China buyers.
+"There is still demand for imported wine, but not the same wines," said Guillaume Deglise, CEO of Vinexpo, which organises wine fairs to help introduce producers to China buyers.

 "Before it was mostly the luxury end of the business - up-market wines from Bordeaux.
 Now it's the entry-level market."